KRameshr/Core_JAVA_note_book/README01.md

 # 2. What is Java?

-Java was originally developed by Sun Microsystems in 1996 as a high-level, object-oriented programming language.
+Java was originally developed by Sun Microsystems in 1996 as a high-level, object-oriented programming language. <br/>

-Today, Java is more than just a language—it is also:
+Today, Java is more than just a language — it is also:
 ✔ A platform
 ✔ A development environment
 ✔ A runtime environment

 This combination is what makes Java a comprehensive ecosystem for building modern applications.

-🎯 3.
-Why Was Java Created?
+# 3. Why Was Java Created?

 During the mid-90s, the industry needed a language that could run on multiple devices without requiring major changes.